What are My Adoption Options?

 You are the only one who can decide what kind of adoption is best for you and your family but, to get you started, here are the basics you should know about each process:

-Adopting a child from within the United States may give you certain freedoms that international adoptions (see below) may not, including the ability to choose who you adopt from, how much contact you have with your child’s birth family in the future and what kind of adoption services you’ll receive before, during and after the adoption is complete.
+Adopting a child from within the United States may give you certain freedoms that international adoptions may not, including the ability to choose who you work with, how much contact you have with your child’s birth family in the future and what kind of adoption services you’ll receive before, during and after the adoption is complete.

 When adopting a child domestically, you generally have three adoption options: